daniel-flynn-github/Multi-Agent-Collaboration-for-FFE-in-the-MetaGPT-Framework/Timelog.md

 * *5 hours* Read through core functionality python files in the codebase (a lot).
 Started to deconstruct how the program works and where I can implement changes
 ## 19 Oct 2023
 * *7.5 hours* Created two new roles with their own actions.
 Managed to get the program to get them to collaborate sharing memory.
 Now have good understanding as to how program works.

+## The timelog was unfortunatley not maintained past this point.
+The rest of the project was completed in consistent eight hour sessions every Tuesday, 30 minute meetings with Dr Grizou and Ash every Friday, and a four hour session every Friday afternoon.